 Oxygen from any gas supply can be concentrated by accumulating it using an oxygen concentrator.
-This is done by removing nitrogen selectively in order to supply a gas stream as a product which is enriched with oxygen.
-There are two methods which are in common use.
+This is done by removing nitrogen selectively in order to supply a gas stream as a product that is enriched with oxygen.
+There are two methods that are in common use.
 These are pressure swing operation and gas separation using some membrane.

 Looking at the rate of increase in air pollution in our capital Delhi, these oxygen concentrators can serve quite effectively.

 Medical oxygen concentrators used in homes were invented during the early 1970s.
 But then the increase in the manufacturing output of these devices happened around late 1970s.
-List of early manufacturers included Union Carbide Corporation(UCC) and Benedix Corporation.
-Heavy high pressure oxygen cylinders and small systems containing cryogenic liquid oxygen was required by home medical oxygen therapies.
+A list of early manufacturers included Union Carbide Corporation(UCC) and Benedix Corporation.
+Heavy high-pressure oxygen cylinders and small systems containing cryogenic liquid oxygen was required by home medical oxygen therapies.
 Both these systems of delivery require suppliers to visit frequently in order to replenish the supply of oxygen.
 UCC also went further to invent the first cryogenic home medical oxygen of a liquid nature.

 Oxygen concentrators in Delhi

-Oxygen concentrators in Delhi can be of great use.
+Oxygen concentrators can be of great use.
 Also, the demand will be more looking at several scenarios and also considering the fact that it is the capital city.
-There are many oxygen concentrator suppliers in Delhi such as AMS health care, Philips oxygen concentrator, Sanari medical india private limited.
-The price of oxygen concentrators in Delhi varies around 25,000 to 50,000.
+There are many oxygen concentrator suppliers in Delhi such as AMS health care, Philips oxygen concentrator, Sanari medical India private limited.
+The price of oxygen concentrators varies around 25,000 to 50,000.
 They come in all ranges and also, several offers are available on the same.

 Oxygen concentrators: working